rbluosolar/sswgdl/README.md

 The idea is to make GDL pretend to be IDL.

-GDL has full syntax compatibility with IDL 7.1, and has part of syntax compatibility with IDL 8.x, therefore it is not guaranteed that all SSW programs work well with GDL based our very limited tests.
+GDL is fully syntax-compatible with IDL 7.1 and partially compatible with IDL 8.x.
+Due to the limited scope of our tests, compatibility with all SSW programs is not guaranteed.
 And we only tested our way in Linux and macOS, while this way should also work well in Windows.

 Please address comments and suggestions to [Mr. Luo, RunBin (罗润彬)](mailto:rbluo@mail.ustc.edu.cn) or [Dr. Chen, Jun (陈俊)](mailto:chenjun@pmo.ac.cn)